 Many smallholder farmers have to tackle challenges ranging from limited knowledge and credit to poor access to markets.
 Women farmers can face additional barriers, often as a result of unhelpful existing customs and stereotypes.
 The lack of role models is one barrier, and research shows it’s an important one, as positive role models can drive change.3 For example, women on village councils or on TV or radio can challenge stereotypes on what is acceptable or typical for women to do.

 Another common barrier is training programmes that have traditionally catered for men.
 These may be available only at inconvenient times and places for women with childcare and family responsibilities.
-They may take place in locations that are unsafe or use learning materials designed with men in mind.
+They may take place in locations that are unsafe, or use learning materials designed with men in mind.
 So when we design programmes, we look at them through a gender lens to ensure they suit the needs of women.
 At the same time, limited rights to land ownership may preclude women from raising finance to support farm investment programmes designed to improve yields and incomes.

 Few of the farmers and smallholders in our agricultural supply chain sell directly to us – we generally buy from suppliers, who buy from the farmers.
 As a result, we've developed an approach that enables us to reach women farmers through: